AngeloHYang/Blog/Dec. 2019/Java_For_Reference_or_Copy.md

 Java introduced a new way to iterate through Collections and arrays.
 It's sometimes referred as the `enhanced for statement`.

-For example:
+For example:`

     int[] numbers = {1,2,3,4,5,6,7,8,9,10};
     for (int number: numbers) {
         System.out.println(number);
     }

-It makes for loop more compact and easy to read.
+It makes for loop more compact and easier to read.

 The problem is, what happens if I make some changes to `number`?
 Is `number` a copy of an object in `numbers` or a reference?